The shots endlessly hit off the mark. Players appeared more intent to go one-on-one than pass the ball. They moved nearly in slow motion.

 All of which set up an awkward dynamic within the game.

-D’Angelo Russell, Julius Randle and Jordan Clarkson may represent the Lakers’ long-term future.
-But they also represented the Lakers’ awful play against Phoenix.
+D’Angelo Russell, Julius Randle and Jordan Clarkson represent the Lakers’ long-term future.
+They also represented the Lakers’ awful play against Phoenix.

 It took the Lakers the first seven minutes to score five points.
 They oversaw the Lakers score a season-low 10 points in the second quarter.
 Sure, Roy Hibbert (six points) and Metta World Peace (six points on 2-of-6 clip) had quiet nights while Kobe Bryant stayed sidelined with soreness in his right shoulder.
 But Russell (nine points on 2-of-10 clip), Clarkson (eight points on 2-of-13 clip) and Randle (two points on 1-of-9 clip) took the plurality of the starters’ shots.